giros-dit/containerlab-telemetry-testbed/README.md

 ### Generating synthetic traffic with IXIA-C

-This lab demonstrates a simple IPv4 traffic forwarding scenario where,
+This network lab demonstrates a simple IPv4 traffic forwarding scenario where,

 - One `Keysight ixia-c-one` port acts as a transmit port and the other as receive port.
 Two-way communication can be configured (i.e., `ixia-c-port1` <-> `r1` <-> `r2` <-> `ixia-c-port2`).
 - `Cisco IOS XE CSR1000v` nodes (i.e., `r1` and `r2`) are configured to forward the traffic in either of the two directions of communication using static routes configuration in the default network instance.

-When the lab is running, we need to fetch the MAC address according to the incoming interface of the router node which is connected to the transmit port of `ixia-c-one` node.
+When the network lab is running, we need to fetch the MAC address according to the incoming interface of the router node which is connected to the transmit port of `ixia-c-one` node.
 Execute the following script to get the incoming MAC addresses of both router nodes, as they will serve as an argument in the traffic test scripts:
 ```
 $ ./discover_target_mac.sh
 ```